Does Punta Cana have sharks?

 Several other people were in the water.
 When the two women saw a large wave approaching, they turned their backs on it.
 As the wave struck, both women were knocked down in the water, and Patricia’s leg was bitten.

 The Most Insecure Beaches Of Punta Cana

-The two most insecure beaches of Punta Cana are public beaches, these are the beach of Uvero Alto and Macao, these beaches do not have a wave breaker and also lack signs.
+The two most insecure beaches of Punta Cana are public beaches, which are the beach of Uvero Alto and Macao, these beaches do not have a wave breaker and also lack signs.

 Don’t get me wrong, Macao and Uvero Alto are magnificent and beautiful beaches, the thing is that they have a public section and therefore it is not perfectly conditioned, there are sections of this beach that are occupied by hotels that are perfectly conditioned for private use.

-The lack of buoys and wave breakers allow any marine species as well as large waves to reach the maritime spaces that are supposed to be enabled for the use of vacationers.
+The lack of protective elements allows any marine species, as well as large waves, to reach the maritime spaces that are supposed to be enabled for the use of vacationers.

 My own experience as a native visiting the beaches in Punta Cana

-As a native of the Dominican Republic and writer of this topic, I must say, that the intention is not really to create false expectations or yellow news.
+As a native of the Dominican Republic and writer of this topic, I must say, that the intention is not really to create false expectations or tabloid news.